-The PIR will include a review of the final flight paths and procedures implemented on 7 November 2019.
+The PIR will include a review of all changes implemented by Airservices on 7 November 2019.
 The following are in scope for the PIR:

-- Instrument flight procedures (SIDs, STARs and approaches) and the use of the VOR1 - Noise Abatement Procedures (NAPs) - Supporting environmental assessments - Community information regarding aircraft operations and forecast noise.
+- Instrument flight procedures (SIDs, STARs and approaches) and the use of the VOR - Noise Abatement Procedures (NAPs) - Tasmanian high level route changes, associated with the Hobart Airspace Design Review - Supporting environmental assessments - Community information regarding aircraft operations and forecast noise.